LINWOOD V HORNBY: THE RIVALRY CONTINUES

 But in 2018 Linwood became the first Canterbury club to defeat the same rival in three consecutive grand finals – Papanui’s wins over Marist-Western Suburbs in 1972-73 and Eastern Suburbs in 1976-77, and Hornby’s twin victories over Halswell in 2012-13 were the only previous instances of one club beating another in back-to-back grand finals – and set a new mark with their 2019 win over Hornby.

-The Panthers have won a record 15 Pat Smith Trophy Grand Finals but set an unwanted record last year with their four straight losses from 2016-19 (Linwood (2007-08) and Halswell (2012-13) are the only other clubs to lose back-to-back grand finals since 1990) and will be hell-bent on bagging the club’s first title in eight years by rolling the five-time defending champs on Sunday.
+The Panthers have won a record 16 Pat Smith Trophy Grand Finals but set an unwanted record with their four straight losses from 2016-19; Linwood (2007-08) and Halswell (2012-13) are the only other club to lose back-to-back grand finals since 1990.

 2021: Round 12: Linwood 30-24 Hornby @ Ngā Puna Wai